 Just one cup of the stuff has almost 100% of your daily vitamin C. And that supports your immune system and nourishes a healthy libido.
 That cruciferous wonder veggie is also full of B vitamins, vitamin K, and omega-3 fatty acids.
 Cauliflower also contains carotenoids, such as beta-carotene.

 What are carotenoids?
 They’re super strong anti-oxidants that reduce your risk of cardiovascular disease and cancer.
 In addition, it’s considered an anti-inflammatory food and all of its fiber will help with digestion.
 So curl up on the couch for movies with one of these cauliflower crust pizza, you may feel like getting even cozier without the dough-induced food coma.

 Of course, this recipe is really just a blank canvas.
 What happens from here is really up to you.
-Bur I recommend you do some research into the best aphrodisiac veggies, herbs and spices and create a masterpiece of aphrodisiac ingredients all your own.
-(Maybe a tomato, basil and a pinch of black pepper.
-Or you could go with a white pizza topped with clams and caviar!)
+But I recommend you do some research into the best aphrodisiac veggies, herbs and spices to create a masterpiece of aphrodisiac ingredients all your own.

 Cauliflower Crust Pizza

 - 1 cup cooked riced cauliflower

 - 1 cup shredded mozzarella cheese

 - 1/2 tsp dried oregano